articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 Revisions And Updates

-• On Oct.
-31, 2024, we republished this Analytical Approach to remove the content outlining how we conduct our EU Taxonomy assessments.
-This is because we have moved this content to a stand-alone Analytical Approach document: "Analytical Approach: EU Taxonomy Assessment," which was published the same day.
+We republished our Analytical Approach on March 6, 2025, to include sustainability-linked SPOs.
+Previously, we republished this Analytical Approach on Oct.
+31, 2024, to remove the content outlining how we conduct our EU Taxonomy assessments.
+This is because we have moved this content to a stand-alone Analytical Approach document: "Analytical Approach: EU taxonomy Assessment," which was published the same day.

 Related Research